afforeroc/weather-channel-last-24hrs/README.md

-# The Weather Company Demo - Historical Data : 24-Hour Historical Weather Observations
+# Last weather conditions of a city using Weather Company API of IBM Cloud

 ## Description
 Python app that show some weather conditions in the last 24 hours of a city using the weather company API rest of IBM Cloud.